Here’s a look at the life of David Cameron, former prime minister of the United Kingdom.

 Is a descendant of King William IV.

-Is the 12th prime minister to take office during Queen Elizabeth II's
+Was the 12th prime minister to take office during Queen Elizabeth II’s reign.

 1992 - Becomes special adviser to Norman Lamont, the Chancellor of the Exchequer.